EIGRP Stub Explained

 • Redistribute: allows the stub router to advertise redistributed routes.

 The default is connected + summary.
-If you like, you can mix some of the options with the exception of receive-only because it denies all advertisements.
+If you like, you can mix some of the options, except receive-only, which blocks all advertisements.
 Redistribution is the importing and exporting of routing information from one routing protocol to another.

 Two Routers R2 Loopback Interface